siefkenj/IBLODEs/book/typst/modules/appendix7.typ

 - $overline(z_1 / z_2) = macron(z)_1 / macron(z)_2$ #v(.4em)
 - $overline(z_1 + z_2) = macron(z)_1 + macron(z)_2$

-The reciprocal, $1 / z$, of a complex number can be simplified by multiplying the numerator and denominator by $overline(z)$:
+The reciprocal, $1 / z$, of a complex number can be simplified by multiplying the numerator and denominator by $macron(z)$:

 $
   1 / z = macron(z) / (z macron(z)) = macron(z) / abs(z)^2